 “ROOF SAFETY TIPS FOR LADDERS and LIGHTS WHEN HOLIDAY DECORATING”

 The holiday season is about to be in full swing with many of us decorating early this year pulling our Christmas decorations from the attic and hanging lights on our trees and roofs.
-But before you set up your ladder and put yourself at risk, remember to follow these important steps to keep things merry and bright.
+But before you set up your ladder and put yourself at risk, remember to follow these important roof safety steps to keep things merry and bright.

 Regardless of how new your ladder might be, always inspect the conditions before climbing.
 Look for cracks, corrosion or loose parts, and immediately tag and discard any ladder that might be hazardous.